Understanding the Minerals in Tap Water—Are They Healthy?

 Drinking water comes from natural sources like lakes, rivers, and underground water deposits.
-But, before it makes its way to your tap, the water is processed at a treatment facility, where it gets filtered, and various chemicals are added to ensure it's safe for consumption.
+But before it makes its way to your tap, the water is processed at a treatment facility, where it gets filtered, and various chemicals are added to ensure it's safe for consumption.

-It is important to understand the mineral composition of your drinking water to ensure that it is healthy.
+It's important to understand the mineral composition of your drinking water to ensure that it is healthy.
 So let's get into more detail about the mineral content in tap water.

 Does Tap Water Contain Minerals?